ajnirp/ajnirp.github.io/content/blog/project_euler_45.md

 The above code spits out an answer almost immediately on my laptop.

-An aside: I think the logic `int(s) == s` is a little sloppy in terms of technique.
-As it turns out, we don't need to do it this way, because we could always write an integer sqrt implementation that uses binary search to find the square root of a positive integer, rounded down to the nearest integer!
+An aside: it feels like overkill to use the Python standard library's `math.sqrt` function just to check if a number is a perfect square.
+As it turns out, we don't need to use it!
+You can always write an integer sqrt implementation that uses binary search to find the square root of a positive integer, rounded down to the nearest integer, and then check that squaring _that_ integer equals our original number.
+I leave this as an exercise to the reader.

 ## Conclusion